lbinria/trace_validation_tools/README.md

 This repository contains:

-- An instrumentation library which can be used to trace events and state changes of a
+- An instrumentation library which can be used to trace events and state changes of an implementation
 - Scripts to manipulate and check trace files
 - Templates that aim to simplify the writing of trace specifications